-Many MSL job descriptions mention the phrase “cross-functional collaboration” but what does it actually mean?
+Many medical science liaison job descriptions mention the phrase “cross-functional collaboration” but what does it actually mean?
 In this article, I explain the different departments or functions within a pharma company that MSLs work with and the type of projects or collaborations that MSLs are involved in with these functions.

-What departments do MSLs work within withing a pharma company?
+What departments do MSLs work with within a pharma company?

 MSLs work with many different teams/departments/functions within a pharma company.
 These include but are not limited to: